julianfaraway/shortsummary/README.md

 The drawback in this approach arises in teaching R/Statistics to new users.
-Installing a package and remembering to load it will be challenging to new users.
+Installing a package and remembering to load it is challenging to many new users.
 Explaining why there are two versions of the linear model output will be another issue.
-You can expect to get lots of emails about this.
+You can expect to get lots of questions about this.
 One can avoid this additional complexity by just using the base stats function without additional packages.

+The purpose of this package is to produce documentation with shorter linear model summaries while only using base `R` commands.
+One can quietly load the package without explaining or add a footnote for the curious.

-# INSTALLATION
+# Installation

 Assuming you have already installed the  `devtools` R package, install this package with: